-Welcome to the website of the UMaine Center on Aging (UMCoA) at the University of Maine.
-Established in the winter of 2001-2002, we are a multi-disciplinary center within the University of Maine System devoted to aging-related education and training, research and evaluation, and community service and consultation.
-UMCoA’s base of operations is at the University of Maine System’s flagship campus.
-Our main offices are in the city of Bangor with staff outposted in several locations throughout the state.
-The Center is proud to be affiliated with the School of Social Work and the College of Natural Sciences, Forestry, and Agriculture.
-We are also a designated research unit at the University of Maine administered through the Office of the Vice President for Research.
+Welcome to the website of the Center on Aging (CoA) at the University of Maine.
+Established in the winter of 2001-2002, we are a multi-disciplinary research center within the University of Maine System devoted to aging-related education and training, research and evaluation, and community service and consultation.
+CoA’s base of operations is at the University of Maine System’s flagship campus.
+Our main offices are in the city of Bangor, with staff outposted in several locations throughout the state.
+The Center is proud to be affiliated with the Institute of Medicine, the School of Social Work, and the College of Earth, Life, and Health Sciences.
+We are also a designated interdisciplinary research unit at the University of Maine administered through the Office of the Vice President for Research.

-Please visit our website regularly as we will be updating our program information frequently and join us as we work to insure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.
+Please visit our website regularly as we will be updating our program information frequently, and join us as we work to ensure that Maine is a state that proudly embraces its older citizens and has the professional expertise and programmatic infrastructure able to respond to the opportunities and challenges of an aging America.

 Lenard W. Kaye